 Elevated Dog Beds

 This type of canine bed looks a lot like your bed sans the mattress on top.
 It is composed of a frame that is supported by at least 4 legs mounted on each corner of the frame.
 The frame is mostly made up of metal or heavy-duty PVC, although there are some manufacturers that use wood as frame and legs.
 Expect to pay more for these, though.
 One very important characteristic of the frame is chew-resistance.
 It is for this reason that raised or elevated dog beds are always given to dogs that are known power chewers.
+Find out more about indestructible dog beds here.

 The sleeping platform that is mounted onto the frame is usually made of synthetic materials as these are generally stronger and more durable.
 The corners are also designed and stitched in a certain way so as to prevent dogs from latching their teeth onto it, preventing chewing on the bed.
 The sleeping platform is breathable, allowing air to circulate from the bottom and upwards.